microbit-foundation/ml-trainer/README.md

 Center for Computational Thinking and Design at Aarhus University and contributors.
 See individual file copyright notices for more details.

+Conceptually this project draws heavily on the work done by the Center for Computational Thinking and Design at Aarhus University (see [CCTD.dk](https://cctd.au.dk)) and we're hugely grateful for their ongoing support and collaboration.

 We use dependencies via the NPM registry as specified by the package.json file under common Open Source licenses.